koltpython/python-workshops/1-Django/README.md

 ### Installations

-You will need Python 3.6+ and python's virtualenv and django packages.
+You will need Python 3.6+ and python's venv and django packages.
 To install python packages we'll use the pip.
-Pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4

-To install virtualenv and django:

-Run `$ pip install virtualenv`

-After installation of virtualenv create a venv to install Python packages needed.

-Run `$ virtualenv -p python3 name_of_venv`

-// in mac and linux

-Run `$ source name_of_venv/bin/activate`

-// in windows

-Run `$ name_of_virtualenv/bin/activate`
+Pip and venv are already installed in Python.

-After activation of venv:
+After activating venv:

 Run `$ pip install django`

 ### Starter Code
-Explanation of starter code.

 After install the Django: